Twenkid/GPT2-Bulgarian-Training-Tips-and-Tools/README.md

 Save the model after each iteration/run of epochs.
 Connect to your Google Drive and store it there in order to avoid losing data if you forget or be late to download the model.
 Also downloading with files.download() sometimes is very slow and during that time you're not using the GPU which may be penalized and the session to be interrupted automatically.

-I am not sure how much time is actually allowed and how much the actual usage of the GPU is weighed, but if you are using it consecutive days it seemed it may get lower hours and the service may start denying to give you a GPU.
-At first 8 hours (not constant load), then it seemed it was fewer or it denies - no indications or messages of how long you're supposed to wait etc.
+I am not sure how much time is really allowed with a GPU and how much the actual usage of the GPU is weighed, but if you are using it consecutive days, it seemed it may get lower hours and the service may start denying to give you a GPU.
+Some say 12 h, maybe it depends on too many variables, time of the day, where you are located.
+At first it seemed about ~ 7-8 hours (also if not constant load), then it seemed it was fewer next days or it just denies.
+It is annoying that there are no warnings neither that an interrupt is approaching so to save your work or how long you're supposed to wait if rejected.

-If you're on a session only with a CPU, you're given about 12.69 GB and just one core from an Intel Xeon E5-2696 v4 @ 2.20GHz It may be enough for smaller models and small datasets for studying and debugging the process.
+If you're on a session only with a CPU, I receive about 12.69 GB RAM and one core from an Intel Xeon E5-2696 v4 @ 2.20GHz It may be enough for smaller models and small datasets for studying and debugging the process.
 That RAM is not enough even if the CPU was faster though.

 ```